-At-home insemination — often called home or self-insemination — is a form of intracervical insemination (ICI): fresh semen is collected in a clean cup and placed gently near the cervix with a needle-free syringe.
-Below is a concise, practical guide covering the procedure, realistic success ranges, timing, safety and the essentials of the Canadian framework.
+Home insemination — also called self-insemination or DIY insemination — is a form of intracervical insemination (ICI).
+Fresh semen is collected in a clean cup and placed gently near the cervix with a needle-free syringe.
+Below you’ll find a clear step-by-step guide, realistic success ranges, practical timing tips, core safety points, and the essentials of Canadian legal parenthood when using a known donor.

-The donor ejaculates directly into a sterile container.
-The sample is drawn slowly into a 5–10 ml syringe and released gently into the vagina, aiming towards the cervical opening.
-Unlike intrauterine insemination (IUI) or IVF in a clinic, there is no lab preparation at home — simple and lower cost, but reliant on careful hygiene and good timing.
-For how long conception typically takes and the main influencing factors, see the NHS overview: How long it takes to get pregnant.
+The donor ejaculates directly into a sterile container (specimen cup).
+Draw the sample slowly into a 5–10 mL syringe and release it gently into the vagina, aiming towards the cervical opening.
+Unlike clinic-based intrauterine insemination (IUI) or IVF, there is no laboratory sperm preparation at home.
+That keeps costs low and the process simple, but it places more weight on careful hygiene, accurate timing, and correct handling of fresh donor sperm.

 Pros and cons at a glance